3ev/3ev-vagrant/README.md

 ## Starting the server

 Navigate to the `3ev-vagrant` directory and run `vagrant up`.
 This will take a while as the Ubuntu image will download and the  packages will be installed automatically on the virtual machine.

+If you receive an error about the host network interface then try running `vagrant up` again.

+When the VM begins loading it will ask you to select a network interface.
+You should use your main connection; unless you are plugged in via ethernet this will be the Wi-Fi/Airport option.

 Your vm should be running now.
 Your local projects folder has been mounted to `/var/www/vhosts/`.
 You can do your project work by editing the local files in the projects directory on your Mac.